philsturgeon/phil.tech/_posts/2010-04-12-codeigniter-packages-modules.markdown

 ### But I want modules!

 I don't know if anything has changed in the last few months, but at [EECI2009](http://eeci2009.com/) [Derek Allard](http://derekallard.com/ "Evil Robot Overlord") assured me that at some point, some form of HMVC would probably make it into the CodeIgniter codebase.
 Right now EE2 has a custom modular system and they have no need to mess with that.
-Until then we have Modular Sepration which is a very elegant and lightweight system compared to the older Modular Extensions or Matchbox.
+Until then we have Modular Separation which is a very elegant and lightweight system compared to the older Modular Extensions or Matchbox.

 ### Summary